KaiTheRedNinja/compactTabs/README.md

 19. Re-architecture and clean up code
 20. Center the URL bar when no tabs are open
 21. Fix crashes related to doing certain actions when animations are playing
+22. Added the ability to use a zoom out trackpad gesture to expand the width of a tab temporarily
+23. Added the ability to reorder tabs

 ## Todo:
 - Tab reordering